itzmayank01/itzmayank01/README.md

 ## 👨‍💻 About Me

-I’m a Computer Science Engineering student passionate about **Cloud Computing and DevOps**.
+I’m a Computer Science Engineering student
-I enjoy building, automating, and monitoring systems while strengthening my fundamentals through **hands-on practice**.
+I enjoy building, automating, and monitoring systems while strengthening my fundamentals through **hands-on practice** in **Cloud Computing and DevOps**.
 I believe in **learning by doing**, contributing to projects, and sharing my journey publicly to stay consistent and accountable.

 ---